GaneshKoushick/Real-Estate-Dashboard/README.md

 Only 0.75 % of properties are waterfront.
 Yet they represent a significant share of high-value transactions, showing strong luxury demand.

-🪜 Decomposition Tree
-Bedrooms, grade, and view are the strongest price drivers.
-Higher grade and better view significantly boost average prices.
-Grade 13 + View 3 or 4 deliver the highest valuations (above $6.8 M).

 📅 Average Price by Month
 Volatility observed across months; dip around Jan 2015 followed by strong rebound by Apr 2015.
 Suggests cyclical buyer behavior or seasonality.